 Direct vs. Programmatic Media Buying

-Ad buyers can access reporting, edit data in real-time, and tweak campaigns without any direct interaction with the publisher.
+With a programmatic approach, ad buyers can access reports, edit data in real-time, and tweak campaigns without direct interaction with the publisher.

 Full-Service vs. Self-Serve Media Buying

-Media buyers and media planners work closely together, but their roles are entirely different.
-In a nutshell, media planners develop the initial strategy, and then media buyers place the ads in the most suitable channels based on that strategy.
+Media buyers and media planners work closely together, but their roles are distinct.
+In a nutshell, media planners develop the initial strategy, and then media buyers place the ads to obtain the right traffic.

 What is Media Planning?

-- Which channels they use to browse content (social media, search engines, etc.)
+- which channels do they use to access that content (social media, search engines, etc.);

-Media buyers use the media planners' information to connect with sales executives at the relevant channels and negotiate about placement, price, and timeframe.
+Media planners mostly do the preparation job, so media buyers can efficiently define the audience or placements while launching the campaign.
+Media buyers use these media plans to connect with salespeople at the relevant channels and negotiate about placement, price, and timeframe.

 Media Buying vs. Media Planning: Comparison Table